atousat/social-anxiety-statistical-analysis/README.md

 # Social Anxiety Statistical Analysis

-This project explores a social anxiety dataset and performs statistical analysis based on anxiety levels.
-The notebook focuses on understanding the data structure, identifying the target variable, and applying hypothesis testing to compare groups under different conditions.
+This project explores a social anxiety dataset through exploratory data analysis and statistical hypothesis testing.
+The analysis investigates relationships between demographic, behavioral, and anxiety-related variables using statistical methods appropriate for different data types.
+In addition to comparing numerical variables across groups, selected numerical features were discretized into categorical intervals (binning) to evaluate their associations with social anxiety using the Chi-Square Test of Independence.

 ---

 ## Project Overview

-The goal of this project is to analyze a social anxiety dataset and investigate how anxiety-related features behave across different groups.
+The goal of this project is to analyze a social anxiety dataset and identify statistically significant relationships between social anxiety levels and various demographic and behavioral factors.

 The notebook includes:
-- data loading and inspection
+- Data loading and inspection
-- feature review and dataset understanding
+- Feature review and dataset understanding
-- target variable identification
+- Target variable identification
-- statistical testing based on group assumptions
+- Data preprocessing and feature binning for selected numerical variables
+- Normality assessment using the Shapiro–Wilk test
-- hypothesis testing using both parametric and non-parametric methods
+- Hypothesis testing using parametric and non-parametric methods
+- Chi-Square Test of Independence for categorical variables, including binned numerical features
+- Interpretation and visualization of statistically significant findings

 ---